In my artistic practice I have two distinct approaches to lens-based image making.

 The Cyanotypes

-As a counterbalance to his digital work, Mark retains his relationship with traditional photography.
-He produces Cyanotypes using one of the oldest processes in photographic history.
+As a counterbalance to my digital work, I retain a relationship with traditional photography.
+Producing Cyanotype prints using one of the oldest processes in photographic history.
 High quality watercolour paper is hand coated with a light-sensitive emulsion made from iron compounds.
 A negative version of an image is placed in contact with the emulsion and then exposed to ultraviolet light for several minutes.

 The result is an amazing Royal blue image with absolutely no ink involved.
 The final piece will have an (often unpredictable) tonal range from Prussian blue to Turquoise.
-Mark then adds secondary tones using organic materials, such as natural vegetable dyes from the garden, to compliment the blues.
+I then add secondary tones using organic materials, such as natural vegetable dyes from the garden, to compliment the blues.
 The process combines traditional photographic skills with eco-friendly modern techniques.

 The beauty of Cyanotypes is that each print is handmade and therefore unique

-Based in Wiltshire he has exhibited award winning pictures throughout the South West
+Based in Wiltshire I have exhibited throughout the South West of the U.K.

-Individual pieces of his work have been shown in exhibitions at:
+Individual pieces of my work have been shown in exhibitions at:

 The RWA, Bristol